 Group Counseling

-Psychology interns, are expected to co-facilitate one counseling group during the Fall and Spring semesters.
-Because many of our clients are developing their social skills and relationship effectiveness, we place an emphasis on interpersonal process groups.
-We aspire to give all trainees an opportunity to co-facilitate at least one process group during the year.
-They might also be called upon to co-facilitate other psycho-educational groups and semi-structured groups, such as Anxiety Toolbox, DBT Skills, or Getting Unstuck.
-Psychology interns might be permitted to develop and implement a novel group in consultation with the Director or Associate Director during the summer term.
+Psychology interns may co-lead one group during the internship year.
+Groups are wither process-oriented, support, psycho-educational, and/or theme-oriented.
+We aspire to give all trainees an opportunity to co-facilitate at least one group during the year, but this is dependent upon student interest and group availability.
+Psychology interns might be permitted to develop and implement a novel group in consultation with the Training Director during the summer term.

 Supervision